bacontime/blog-mirror/econ/childcaretime.md

 The largest differences are seen in physical care (bathing, dressing, feeding, etc.).

-Mothers also spend a lot more time on secondary childcare (watching
+Mothers also spend a lot more time on secondary childcare (time spent watching children while doing something else as the primary activity).

 On the other hand, fathers and mothers spend similar amounts of time playing with their children.